DariaKharitonova/python-intern-test/get_statistic/README.md

 ___
 ###Application for collecting player statistics

-ou can install the package simply by running the command in your terminal:
+You can install the package simply by running the command in your terminal:

 ```bash
 pip install -i https://test.pypi.org/simple/ test-code --extra-index-url https://pypi.org/simple